-Today, a safari to Katavi still offers an experience in a largely underdeveloped area.
 If it’s a true sense of untamed Africa you’re after, then Katavi is for you.
-If you're merely looking to tick species off your list, perhaps combine a visit here with one of Tanzania’s northern safari circuit parks like the Serengeti.
+If you are looking to tick species off your list in addition to a remote safari experience, combine a visit to Katavi with one of Tanzania’s more popular northern safari parks like the Serengeti.